Holby City episode 1102: Development

-Producers decided to bring back various for characters for the episode, which included Joseph Byrne (Luke Roberts), Mo Effanga (Chizzy Akudolu), Ric Griffin (Hugh Quarshie) Serena Campbell (Catherine Russell) and Bernie Wolfe (Jemma Redgrave).
+Producers decided to bring back various characters for the episode, which included Joseph Byrne (Luke Roberts), Mo Effanga (Chizzy Akudolu), Ric Griffin (Hugh Quarshie) Serena Campbell (Catherine Russell) and Bernie Wolfe (Jemma Redgrave).
 The characters return in scenes depicting organ transplant procedures using Jac's organs.
 Wadey said that the scenes were used to give viewers "snippets of joy" from Jac's death.
 He added that having various former cast members in the scenes were to show "that life goes on".
 It was Marcel's request that Joseph returned for the scenes because she wanted closure for the character's relationship.
 Marcel said that she "had to fight" for Joseph to collect Jac's organ and transplant it.
-Producers informed Marcel that Joseph had left his career in surgery to become and general practitioner, but Marcel remained insistent.
+Producers informed Marcel that Joseph had left his career in surgery to become a general practitioner, but Marcel remained insistent.

 Writers paid homage to the NHS in the final scenes of the episode.
 The hospital staff continue treating patients and responding to emergencies, despite Jac's death.
 Ames told Calli Kitson from Metro that "the hospital must go on" to represent the NHS and "to show that while other people's lives have dramas going on they still do their job and they still keep going, and that's what we wanted to depict."
 Davood Ghadami (Eli Ebrahimi) believed the episode did the show's end "a whole a huge amount of justice".
 He described the structure of the episode as a "slow burn" with a "slow gut punch" by the end.
 He described the final scenes as "many amazing shots at the end and the conversations between the characters" with a "definitive end to something that continues."
 Wadey said that he "loved" the final scenes with Jac's monologue because "it makes sense in that moment."